Great opportunties for Finnish companies in the field of Genomics in the UK

 Establishing this partnership could be seen as a major step towards achieving the aim to see Finland to formally work with the UK in developing international genomic databases.

-Our aim is to enhance the collaboration and investment opportunities between Finland and the UK within the scope of scope of Genomics and the development of gene-targeted medicine.
+This event - arranged by Team Finland in collaboration with Finpro and Helsinki Business Hub, and hosted by the Ambassador of Finland - was to explore opportunities, and enhance the collaboration and investment opportunities between Finland and the UK, within the scope of scope of Genomics and the development of gene-targeted medicine.

 More information on the UK Genomics: